orbkit/orbkit/doc/general.rst

 In modern quantum chemistry for finite systems, there are two widely used basis set types:
 Cartesian harmonic Gaussian basis sets and real-valued (pure) spherical harmonic Gaussian basis sets.
-While orbkit internally uses the former type, it is able to handle the latter using a transformation.
+While ORBKIT internally uses the former type, it is able to handle the latter using a transformation.

 .. _`Cartesian Harmonic Gaussian`:

 Cartesian Harmonic Gaussian Basis Sets ......................................

-Internally, orbkit works with Cartesian Harmonic Gaussian basis sets.
+Internally, ORBKIT works with Cartesian Harmonic Gaussian basis sets.
 Unless otherwise stated (cf. :ref:`Central Variables <qc.ao_spec>` for details), it assumes the standard Molden basis function order for the exponents :math:`(l_x,l_y,l_z)`: